earthly/earthly/docs/guides/importing.md

 In this example, the target `my-target` uses the import alias `hello-world` to reference a GitHub repository called `github.com/earthly/hello-world`, and the target `hello` within that repository.
 The `AS hello-world` part is optional, and is only needed if the import alias is different from the repository name.

-`BUILD` is used used to simply issue the build of the referenced target.
+`BUILD` is used to simply issue the build of the referenced target.
 Commands like `COPY` or `FROM` can be used to import artifacts or images, respectively.

 ### Importing from other directories